Tipperary county football team: History

 Tipperary has won the All-Ireland Senior Football Championship (SFC) on four occasions — in 1889, 1895, 1900, and 1920.
 Munster Senior Football Championships also followed in 1922 and 1935, but seven provincial final defeats spanning 85 years came after those until winning against Cork in the 2020 Munster Senior Football Championship final.

 As the football championship is contested by a much larger number of teams than in hurling, success is hard won because of the high standard attained by many counties.
 For details on football history, see here.

+Tipperary played in the first ever All-Ireland Qualifier in 2001, but lost by two points to Louth.